 You are a genius.

-There is a special transporter for the transport of ADP from the cytoplasm to mitochondria and ATP to the cytoplasm called adenine nucleotide transporter.
+There is a special transporter for the transport of ADP from the cytoplasm to mitochondria and ATP to the cytoplasm called an adenine nucleotide transporter.
 The ADP enters through Adenine Nucleotide Transporter to mitochondria where phosphate is added at F1 part of ATP Synthetase.
 After the formation of ATP, the ATP leaves the mitochondria through the same Adenine Nucleotide Transporter and is used to release energy in the cytosol and is converted into ADP which again enters mitochondria through the same transporter.

 Here also I want to mention a medical situation to this transporter.